ryanffrench/UWP104A-SJA-Data-Analysis/README.md

  9. Korana Burke: 73 Y grades
 10. Bevan Baas: 66 Y grades

-**All 141 Y grades were assigned in Winter 2017 in ECS30 - Programming & Problem Solving (Robert Gysel): 141 Y grades
+**All 141 Y grades were assigned in Winter 2017 in ECS30 - Programming & Problem Solving

 TODO: get the rest of the data from the registrar.